 While united by the common purpose of watching one of nature’s most magnificent creatures, there are several species of bird watchers.
 Which one you relate with will significantly influence what kind of binoculars you should go for.

 These are bird watchers who do the hobby exclusively at home.
-They will usually have feeders in their yard where birds will occasionally land, offering quick opportunities for viewing.
+They will usually have feeders in their garden where birds will occasionally land, offering quick opportunities for viewing.

 If this describes you, it’s best to get binoculars with close focus.
-Weight is also a non-factor since you won’t be lugging it around your neck all day.
-Hence, you can go with a heavy, high-powered binocular for the best image quality even if you decide to do it in low light.
-You can also save a few bucks by skipping on weatherproof or shockproof features.
+Weight is not a factor as you won’t be lugging it around your neck all day.
+Therefore, you can go with a heavy, high-powered binocular for the best image quality even if you decide to do it in low light.
+You can also save a few pounds by skipping on weatherproof or shockproof features.

 The Casual, Travelling Birder